-Table A-2 Implementation of Mitigation Measures No. Mitigation Measure Method for Execution of Mitigation Responsible Entity Completion Date Reporting Frequency Significance After Mitigation AQ6 Trucks shall not be permitted to idle for more than five minutes during loading or unloading activities.
+Table A-2 Implementation of Mitigation Measures No. Mitigation Measure Method for Execution of Mitigation Responsible Entity Completion Date Reporting Frequency Significance Afte Mitigation AQ6 Trucks shall not be permitted to idle for more than five minutes during loading or unloading activities.
 The facility manager and spotters shall be responsible for insuring that this mitigation measure is carried out by monitoring all queuing and tipping areas.
 Facility Operator Ongoing Violations will be noted in the daily log and repeat offenders will be barred from using or conducting business at the facility.
 Less than significant AQ7 All incoming loads are checked for excessive odor.
 Loads may be rejected at the scalehouse or, if accepted, transferred out as soon as possible.
 The facility manager and scale house attendant shall be responsible for insuring that this mitigation measure is monitoring all incoming loads.
 Facility Operator Ongoing Violations will be noted in the daily log and repeat offenders will be barred from using or conducting business at the facility.
-Less than significant AQ8 Should odiferous material be found in the tipping areas, it will be immediately sprayed with a deodorizer and loaded out in the next transfer truck leaving the site.
-The facility manager and spotters shall be responsible for insuring that this mitigation measure is carried out by monitoring all tipping and storage areas for odiferous materials.
-Facility Operator Ongoing Violations will be noted in the daily log and repeat offenders will be barred from using or conducting business at the facility.
-Less than significant
+Less than significant AQ8 Should odiferous material be found in the tipping areas, it will be immediately sprayed with The facility manager and spotters shall be responsible for insuring that this mitigation measure is carried out by monitoring all tipping and storage areas for Facility Operator Ongoing Violations will be noted in the daily log and repeat offenders will be Less than significant a deodorizer and loaded out in the next transfer truck leaving the site.